AECP-ETHZ/FARMIND/README.md

 >	       Graph cannot be resolved to a type
 >	       DefaultEdge cannot be resolved to a type

->	To fix this issue ensure that you have installed all libraries listed in the library_installation.txt file.
+To fix this issue ensure that you have installed all libraries as shown in the *Library Installation in Eclipse* section.
->	If the issue persists, try removing the libraries and reinstalling them again and this should fix the issues.
+If the issue persists, try removing the libraries and reinstalling them again.

 2. Program hangs after printing "Waiting for gams results to be generated":
 	This is the expected program operation.
 It has generated the gams file and started the gams simulation.
 	The gams program will produce a results file for the ABM to process.
 Until then it will wait.
 	Manually copy a results file into the main Farmade director (stored in /data/ folder as 'Grossmargin_P4,00') to simulate the gams output.

-# Library Installation in Eclipse

-Required libraries:
-1. Download jgrapht-1.1.0.zip file from here: http://jgrapht.org/
-2. Download commons-math3-3.6.1-bin.zip from here: http://commons.apache.org/proper/commons-math/download_math.cgi

-Both of the those libraries are already downloaded and included in the /lib/ directory.

-1. In Eclipse Open:
-	Window->Preferences->java->Build Path->User Libraries

-2. Select "New" and input the name of the library:
-	Either jgrapht or commons-math3-3.6.1

-3. After creating the library, link the new library with the jar files.
-	Select "Add JAR" and select the JAR files from the /lib/ folder in the project that correspond to the library name.

-4. In the main Eclipse window, right click on the "Farmade" project and select "Build Path->Add Libraries".

-5. In the window, select "User Libraries" and then select the newly created library.

-6. Refresh the project (F5) and compile.